codeforfrankfurt/frankfurt_districts/README.md

 - prices
 - traffic jams
 - bars (parse from foursquare)
-- data parserd from Airbnb
+- data parsed from Airbnb
 - ... ?

 2.Styling and usability